oracle-samples/oltrain/OCNE/ocne.md

 <p><img id="ocne-environ" src="../common/images/OCNE-environ-section.png"></p>
 <h2>Videos</h2>

-The following videos will introduce you to the installation procedure and scaling of the Oracle Cloud Native Environment.
+<p>The following videos will introduce you to the installation procedure and scaling of the Oracle Cloud Native Environment.</p>

 ### Release 1.4 and 1.5 Videos